 Many people start doing drugs for social reasons, such as at a party with friends.
 No one factor can determine why one person will become addicted to drugs while another person who used the same drugs did not.
 However, a combination of factors influences drug addiction such as a person’s genetic makeup, environments such as family or friends, economic status, peer pressure, and drug use at an early age.

 When a person takes a drug it makes them feel good so their brain keeps telling them to take the drug so they can experience those good feelings.
 After a time, a person develops a tolerance meaning they need more of it to experience those same feelings.
 Eventually, a person’s brain and body will adapt to having the drug so much that they feel sick without the drug and need it to feel normal.
 This is known as drug dependence.

 The compulsion to take drugs can significantly alter a person’s life.
-It can impact a person’s family, work, finances, cause legal issues, and harm various other social relationships.
+It can impact a person’s family, work, and finances, cause legal issues and harm various other social relationships.
 It can also cause serious harm to a person and put them at risk for a wide variety of health illnesses.
-For example, engaging in risky drug taking such as needle sharing, can result in a person being exposed to human immunodeficiency virus (HIV), acquired immunodeficiency virus (AIDS), and Hepatitis B and Hepatitis C (HEP B and HEP C).
+For example, engaging in risky drug taking such as needle sharing can result in a person being exposed to human immunodeficiency virus (HIV), acquired immunodeficiency virus (AIDS), and Hepatitis B and Hepatitis C (HEP B and HEP C).